tim-barc/blog.github.io/_posts/2025-08-07-Streamlining-Memory-Forensics-with-MemProcFS.md

 &nbsp;&nbsp;&nbsp;&nbsp; <img width="180" height="147" alt="Image" src="https://github.com/user-attachments/assets/3b9c1ac3-f762-4b5e-8337-f073ac7aa6e3" />

-&nbsp;&nbsp;&nbsp;&nbsp; Both `proc.txt`: and `proc-v.txt` can be thought of as the output of the pstree plugin within Volatility, here you can find the processes captured from the memory dump in hierarchical order:
+&nbsp;&nbsp;&nbsp;&nbsp; Both `proc.txt`: and `proc-v.txt` can be thought of as the output of the pstree plugin within Volatility, here you can find the processes &nbsp;&nbsp;&nbsp;&nbsp; captured from the memory dump in hierarchical order:

 &nbsp;&nbsp;&nbsp;&nbsp; <img width="940" height="621" alt="Image" src="https://github.com/user-attachments/assets/de9885c6-ac56-4d45-a274-8ccadd7b03df" />

-&nbsp;&nbsp;&nbsp;&nbsp; This is a great way to see what was running on the system, and you can often identify malicious activity through anomalous process genealogy (like Explorer spawning svchost.exe) and so forth.
+&nbsp;&nbsp;&nbsp;&nbsp; This is a great way to see what was running on the system, and you can often identify malicious activity through anomalous process genealogy &nbsp;&nbsp;&nbsp;&nbsp; (like Explorer spawning svchost.exe) and so forth.

 - **Process-specific data (M:\name or M:\pid)**: The name folder contains all the processes ordered by their image name: